sparkfun/SparkFun_Thing_Plus_RP2350/docs/hardware_overview.md

 [![Photo highlighting the RM2](./assets/img/Thing_Plus_RP2350-RM2.jpg){ width="600"}](./assets/img/Thing_Plus_RP2350-RM2.jpg "Click to enlarge")
 </figure>

-It communicates with the RP2350 over SPI.
+The RM2 communicates with the RP2350 over SPI and we've designed this board to use the same pins for the radio module as official Raspberry Pi boards (Pico W and Pico 2 W), making it easy to use the radio module without having to adjust anything from those development boards.
 The Thing Plus routes the module's GPIO0 pin to a blue STAT LED to allow users to create a visual indicator of the status of the module.
 We added this STAT LED connected to the same pin used on the Pico W to make code for that compatible with the Thing Plus - RP2350.

 ## Power Components